stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/psykal_kokkos/README.md

 [nitend], whether or not and how often to do output [irecord]) may be configured by editing the `namelist` file.

-Kokkos supports multiple execution spaces (e.g Serial, Threads, OpenMP, Cuda, HPX) but the current implementation is limited to OpenMP and Cuda.

 In the case of OpenMP we can configure the parallel environment using the standard OpenMP environment variables.
 For example, the number of threads